Moraga Historical Society Coat of Arms

 Romerias, held annually, offer tours to historical places in the Bay Area.

-The Society has published a hardcover, 225-page book, Moraga’s Pride, which covers the history of the Rancho.
+The Society has published a hardcover book, Moraga’s Pride, which covers the history of the Rancho.